 - CO1 Explain the concepts of industrial robots, classification, specifications and coordinate systems.
-Also summarize the need and application of robots in different sectors. - CO2 Illustrate the different types of robot drive systems as well as robot end effectors. - CO3 Apply image processing techniques in robotics to improve the ability of robots. - CO4 Develop robotic program for different tasks and familiarize with the kinematics motions of robot. - CO5 Examine the implementation of robots in various industrial sectors and interpolate the economic analysis of robots.
+Also summarize the need and application of robots in different sectors. - CO2 Illustrate the different types of robot drive systems as well as robot end effectors. - CO3 Apply the different sensors and image processing techniques in robotics to improve the ability of robots. - CO4 Develop robotic programs for different tasks and familiarize with the kinematics motions of robot. - CO5 Examine the implementation of robots in various industrial sectors and interpolate the economic analysis of robots.